shellyasia/www/en/docs/add-via-bluetooth.md

 ![Bluetooth Add device.png](https://kb.shelly.cloud/__attachments/1612841107/Bluetooth%20Add%20device.png?inst-v=06e25fb6-1df6-4585-801d-931808676f21)
 *Fig. 3*

 7. Wait for the app to detect the device.
-This may take a few minutes.
-Once successful, a confirmation message will appear.
+The process may take a few minutes.
+Once complete, a success message will appear.
-8. Enter a name for the device and choose its icon.
+8. Enter a name for the device and select its icon.
 Tap **Next**.
 9. Choose one of the following options:
-   - Select an existing room from the list, or search for one using the **Search** bar.
+   - Select an existing room from the list, or search for it using the **Search** bar.
    - Create a new room by tapping **+ Add room** _(Fig. 4)_.

 ![Add device to a room.jpg](https://kb.shelly.cloud/__attachments/1612841107/Add%20device%20to%20a%20room.jpg?inst-v=06e25fb6-1df6-4585-801d-931808676f21)